srutherford2000/blog_post_on_DataCleaner/_posts/2023-04-01-DataCleanerReview.md

 Even after reflecting on the limitations, I think it is still a useful tool that could be used to conduct the majority of cleaning.
 It at least gets dataframe 90% clean so that a python script to finish cleaning would be small and easy to write.
 Makes the entire data pipeline more understandable which is important when working in MLOps.

+## Comments:
+If you are in 11695, and want to leave comments on this blog post please go to the following [link](https://canvas.cmu.edu/courses/33389/discussion_topics/515422)

 ## Citations:
 - https://datacleaner.github.io/
 - https://datacleaner.github.io/docs/5.4.0/components/index.html